-How to gamify training, fast!
+How to gamify training fast

-Start by assessing the materials you already use for workplace training.
+Start by assessing the materials you already use for employee training.
 Update the content where necessary, and then look for opportunities to apply gamification elements.
 This can involve setting challenges, adding levels to your learning path, awarding points or badges when challenges are met, and leaderboards to encourage some healthy competition.

 There’s one small catch.
 You’ll need a credible gamification LMS to quickly turn your gamification ideas into attention-grabbing training programs.
 Equipped with the right LMS tools to gamify training courses, you’ll be able to make learning more interactive, convenient, and accessible to everyone.